 Keeping our operations running and maintaining lines of communication with our customers has been paramount.
 For Business Finance, this has involved working closely with borrowers throughout the pandemic, to understand the impact on them and provide support accordingly.
-This has included providing CBILS and CLBILS (see page 17 for definition) to a number of our existing Commercial Finance customers.
+This has included providing CBILS and CLBILS (see page 17 of the Annual Report and Accounts for definition) to a number of our existing Commercial Finance customers.